 This is rarely said, because comparison pages want a winner.
 The three approaches can stack rather than compete.
 Plenty of people see a counsellor for ongoing support while doing focused pattern work with a hypnotherapist.
 CBT skills can pair naturally with the state work hypnotherapy teaches.
 If you do combine, tell both practitioners; joined-up work is better work.

 For clarity, my core training is hypnotherapy and NLP.
-I also read widely across approaches like CBT and ACT, and integrate elements of them where they genuinely help.
+I also read widely across approaches like CBT, ACT and other modalities, and bring techniques from them into my own work where they genuinely help.
 I won't pretend reading around CBT makes me a CBT therapist.
 You get someone who studies broadly and stays honest about the difference between reading and training.

 The Practical UK Picture